dennisnyarko/cloud-foundations-notes/module-2-compute-in-the-cloud.md

 - Desired capacity: the ideal number of instances needed to handle the current workload, which Auto Scaling aims to maintain.
 - Maximum capacity: sets an upper limit on the number of instances that can be launched, preventing over-scaling and controlling costs.

+# Elastic Load Balancing (ELB)
+- automatically distributes incoming application traffic across multiple resources, such as EC2 instances, to optimize performance and reliability.
+- A load balancer serves as the single point of contact for all incoming web traffic to an Auto Scaling group.

+### ELB Benefits
+1) fficient traffic distribution: evenly distributes traffic across EC2 instances, preventing overload on any single instance and optimizing resource utilization.
+2) Automatic scaling: scales with traffic and automatically adjusts to changes in demand for a seamless operation as backend instances are added or removed.
+3) Simplified management: decouples front-end and backend tiers and reduces manual synchronization.
+It also handles maintenance, updates, and failover to ease operational overhead.

+### ELB Routing Methods
+- Round Robin: Distributes traffic evenly across all available servers in a cyclic manner.
+- Least Connections: Routes traffic to the server with the fewest active connections, maintaining a balanced load.
+- IP Hash: Uses the client’s IP address to consistently route traffic to the same server.
+- Least Response Time: Directs traffic to the server with the fastest response time, minimizing latency.

+### NB:
+- ELB and Auto Scaling work together to efficiently manage varying levels of demand.
+ELB is responsible for distributing incoming traffic evenly across multiple EC2 instances.
+This makes sure that no single instance becomes overwhelmed.
+It also serves as a single-entry point for traffic into an Auto Scaling group, directing requests to the appropriate resources.
+- Meanwhile, Auto Scaling automatically adjusts the number of EC2 instances based on the demand.
+It adds or removes instances as needed for optimal performance and resource usage.
+Together, ELB and Auto Scaling help maintain application reliability and cost efficiency.

+# Messaging & Queuing
+- Amazon Simple Queue Service (SQS): facilitates reliable communication between software components.
+An application places messages into a queue, and a user or service retrieves the message, processes it, and then removes it from the queue.
+- Amazon Simple Notification Service (SNS): a publish-subscribe service that publishers use to send messages to subscribers through SNS topics.
+- Amazon EventBridge: a serverless service that helps connect different parts of an application using events, helping to build scalable, event-driven systems.
+  - EventBridge can route events, like order placed or payment completed, to the relevant services (payment, restaurant, inventory, and delivery).
+It can handle high volumes of events during peak times, making sure each service works independently.
+Even if one service fails, EventBridge will store the event and process it as soon as the service is available again.
+EventBridge helps provide a smooth and reliable operation across the entire system.